 Tips and techniques from one of the experts at Nash Editions will help you make your best black-and-white prints ever As the digital march continues onward, there’s one thing that will never change: the pure aesthetic quality of elegant black-and-white imagery.
 My position at Nash Editions has exposed me to a wide variety of photographic art, and with that variety comes a plethora of problems.
 Much of my Photoshop skills are a direct result of problem solving.

 Photo Art Papers

 Choosing the ideal texture to showcase the details and colors in an image

 Experimenting with photo papers is one of my favorite things about printing.
 Besides the usual suspects—premium gloss and semi-gloss—I try different textures to see how they affect a photograph.
 Deciding which type of paper will best reproduce an image or series of images is subjective, though.
 It depends on the subject matter, whether I’m going color or monochrome, and the desired visual impact.

+The digital print gives photographers more freedom and control in getting great images.
 For landscape photographers, the print has gone beyond a simple record that goes on the wall.
 With printing so accessible to all, photographers have the opportunity to create dramatic, large-format prints that demand attention.